The History of Cabot Heritage Corporation

 His wife, Grace Alberta Smith of Salem, had a “money mind” from the start.
 She bought her first house at age 19, with her own savings, over the objections of the bankers who were unaccustomed to dealing with single young women.
 She and Carlton had three children.
 And in 1941, at Grace’s urging, they used the chain patent royalties to buy the old Cabot Farm in Salem, a 28-acre property that currently is home to roughly 30 members of the Lutts family.
 Grace was a lifelong investor in stocks, favoring the buy-and-hold method.

 Carlton’s first son, Timothy, joined the Cabot publishing business in 1986 to contribute advice on investing in mutual funds, which were then enjoying a boom.
-As time went by, Timothy filled the Cabot stable with experts on value investing, international investing, options investing, dividend investing, small-cap investing and more.
-He also serves as Chief Analyst for Cabot Marijuana Investor and Cabot Stock of the Week.
+As time went by, Tim filled the Cabot stable with experts on value investing, international investing, options investing, dividend investing, small-cap investing and more.

-Carlton passed away in 2012, but his spirit lives on at Cabot, where Timothy and the entire staff are dedicated to providing investment advice you can trust, year after year, decade after decade.
+Carlton passed away in 2012, but his spirit lives on at Cabot, where the entire staff is dedicated to providing investment advice you can trust, year after year, decade after decade.

 In 2018, Ed Coburn joined Cabot as President.
-Previously Ed has run several publishing and media businesses, including Harvard Health Publications, the publishing division of Harvard Medical School.
+Descended from Edward Coburn who arrived in nearby Dracut, MA in 1684, Ed had previously run several publishing and media businesses, including Harvard Health Publications, the publishing division of Harvard Medical School.

 Cabot Wealth Network